-The regulations in this part implement Part B of Title III of the Small Business Investment Act of 1958, as amended.
+The regulations in this part implement Part B of Title III of the Small Business Investment Act of 1958, as amended (15 U.S.C.
+661 et seq.).
 All NMVC Companies must comply with all applicable SBA regulations, accounting guidelines and valuation guidelines for NMVC Companies, available from SBA.